The Best Ways to Take Travel Money to Canada

 Is it cheaper to convert currency in Australia or Canada?

 Exchange rates change frequently, and every provider offers different rates.
 This makes it hard to say what the cheapest way and place to exchange currency is.

 When you're travelling to a place like Canada you can often get good exchange rates when you arrive, because Australian travellers go there frequently.
 This means money exchangers in Canada are happy to trade between AUD and CAD.

-Just steer clear of exchanging currency at the airport.
-On both ends, the rates will be much worse there than in the city centres.
+Just steer clear of exchanging currency at the airport, the rates can be much worse there than in the city centres.

 To find the best way to buy CAD, you can read our guide here.

 How Much Things Cost in Canada

 Canada is a popular destination for Australians.
 And with the good weather, food and outdoor activities - it's not surprising.
 Travelling somewhere new for the first time can make budgeting a bit difficult.
 But it becomes easier to plan your holiday once you know how much things cost in Canada.